 All the advice I’ve gotten on this subject is the same: keep your personal and business accounts separate.

 As a sole proprietor operating under my own name, I used the 360 Checking® Account from Capital One (formerly an Electric Orange checking account from ING Direct) for many years.
-It’s an online account which means you can’t go to a brick & mortar branch, but there are no fees.
+It’s an online account which means you can’t go to a brick-and-mortar branch, but there are no fees.

 If you need a standard business account at a brink and mortar bank, check the banks in your local area.
 Oftentimes, your own bank will have an option for existing customers.

 I funnel everything related to my business through my business account.
 It is linked to our personal checking account so transferring a monthly “self paycheck” is a cinch.